TheAnalystAlp/Fake-News-Detection-Using-Text-Mining-Classification-Techniques-/README.md

 **Link for the Colab file:** https://colab.research.google.com/drive/1oXrwRaj9hJYkiJVktSucdZ0gkGIsQ_VA

-**Credits:** Special thanks to Kunwar Madan (DBS – Senior Lecturer in Computing) for his guidance, feedback, and academic support throughout the development of this project.
+**Credits:** Special thanks to Kunwar Madan (DBS – Senior Lecturer in Computing) for the introduction of this subject.